Inflammation, Anxiety, and CBD

 Interestingly, you'll see impacts from inflammation on both throughout the literature for immune stress response.

 Interestingly, psychological stress is reported to modulate cytokine production, suggesting the potential relevance of this mediator to mental health.

 Let's go deeper down the rabbit hole.

 A study looked at specific cytokines to establish a link and to separate it out from other factors:

-However, production capacity of several cytokines was positively associated with severity of depressive and in particular anxiety symptoms, even while taking lifestyle and health factors into account.
+However, the production capacity of several cytokines was positively associated with the severity of depressive and in particular anxiety symptoms, even while taking lifestyle and health factors into account.

 As a specific example...

 IL8 (short for Interleukin 8 - a type of cytokine or inflammatory responder) figured prominently:

 Elevated IL-8 production capacity in both previously and currently depressed and anxious persons might indicate a genetic vulnerability for these disorders.